Amsterdam/afkortingen/README.md

 # Afkortingen / abbreviations DataPunt - Amsterdam

-Afkortingen / abbreviations used within the City of Amsterdam municipality and Datapunt.
+Afkortingen / abbreviations used in the City of Amsterdam and the DataPunt organization.

-Many abbrevations are used throughout the Amsterdam government and in the various projects.
 Here is a none exaustive list of abbrevations alongside possible translations and external/internal resources.